Incisional Hernia

 How long will it take for me to recover from surgery?

-Straightforward hernia repair is usually performed as a day procedure.
-If the procedure is carried out late in the day or if there are any other medical concerns then an overnight stay maybe required.
-Complex hernia repair can require 3-5 days in hospital before patients feel confident mobilising and they may need the help of an abdominal support garment.
+Straightforward hernia repair is usually performed as a day-case procedure.
+If the procedure is carried out later in the day or if there are any other medical concerns then an overnight stay maybe required.
+More complex hernia repair can require 2-3 days in hospital before patients feel confident mobilising and they may need the help of an abdominal support binder.

 You will be discharged once you are fully mobile and comfortable.
 Most patients require 2-3 days of simple pain medication but should be fully functional during this period.
 Some patients return to work after this, but it will depend on the type of repair and your occupation.